Bagging by Learning to Singulate Layers Using Interactive Perception: Physical Experiments

 Figure~\ref{fig:grasp_height} shows the distribution of the number of layers grasped at various grasp heights (measured from the surface height) for each of the 4 training bags in the training data.
 As expected, as the grasp height decreases, it is less likely to grasp 0 layers and more likely to grasp 2 layers.
 However, while some grasp heights are more likely than others to grasp a single layer for each bag, there is no single grasp height that always works, as the success of single-layer grasping depends highly on the specific configuration of the bags.

 Results in Table~\ref{tab:bag_result} demonstrate that \bagging achieves a higher success rate than all baselines for all bags.
+In most trials, \bagging takes fewer than 15 actions to flatten the bag and \slip successfully singulates a layer within 4 grasp iterations.
 Among the baselines, Perceived-Depth has a low success rate of grasping a single layer.
 This is because, for the mesh bag, the perceived depth is often too deep due to holes, resulting in 2-layer grasps, while for other bags, the perceived depth is often not deep enough and leads to 0-layer grasps.
 For the Handle Grasping baseline, it is not applicable to drawstring bags since they do not have handles, and while it achieves a high success rate on handbags, it is not effective for plastic bags.
 The handles of plastic bags are on the two sides, so grasping and lifting them does not help create an opening like with a handbag.
 Its failures on handbags are mainly due to mistakenly grasping the handle associated with the bottom layer or accidentally grasping both handles.
 For AutoBag, which is designed for thin plastic bags, is not effective on drawstring bags and fabric handbags.
 This is because its key action for opening the bag, ``Compress,'' uses air to inflate the bag during a downward motion, and so only works for bags with lightweight material and without holes.

 We observe 4 failure modes of \bagging: \begin{enumerate}[(A)] \item Failure to flatten the bag with the correct orientation. \item Failure to successfully grasp a single layer of the bag. \item Bag slips out of the gripper after grasping a single layer. \item Robot hand hits the bag handles during insertion and does not put the objects inside the bag. \end{enumerate}